BelugaHaechi/US-International-Scientific-Keyboard/README.md

 Dead keys are used extensively in many modern keyboard layouts, such as in the Greek Polytonic layout, the US-International layout, the UK Extended layout, and so on.

 ### Shift states and AltGr
-**Shift state** is a term for the layers of a keyboard layout, that could be interchanged by the state of control keys (`Shift`, `Alt`, `Ctrl`).
-We normally use two shift states: the blank shift state, and the `Shift` shift state.
+**Shift state** is a term for the layers of a keyboard layout, that could be interchanged by the state of control keys (<kbd>Shift</kbd>, <kbd>Alt</kbd>, <kbd>Ctrl</kbd>).
+We normally use two shift states: the blank shift state, and the Shift shift state.
 In fact, there are extra shift states arising from the combinations of the 3 control keys.
-Among the most well known are the `Alt` + `Ctrl` and `Alt` + `Ctrl` + `Shift` shift states, commonly referred to as the **AltGr shift states** because they are accessed by holding the `AltGr` (short for Alternative Graphics) key on European keyboards.
-On keyboards without `AltGr`, hold the **Right `Alt` key** to access these shift states; holding down both `Alt` and `Ctrl` keys is also valid. `AltGr` expands a keyboard layout to twice the original size, enabling the addition of new functions.
+Among the most well known are the Alt + Ctrl and Alt + Ctrl + Shift shift states, commonly referred to as the **AltGr shift states** because they are accessed by holding the <kbd>AltGr</kbd> (short for Alternative Graphics) key on European keyboards.
+On keyboards without <kbd>AltGr</kbd>, hold the **Right <kbd>Alt</kbd> key** to access these shift states; holding down both <kbd>Alt</kbd> and <kbd>Ctrl</kbd> keys is also valid. <kbd>AltGr</kbd> expands a keyboard layout to twice the original size, enabling the addition of new functions.

-Shift states with only `Alt` or `Ctrl` are mostly unused in keyboard layouts, because these key combinations are reserved for hotkeys (keyboard shortcuts).
+Shift states with only <kbd>Alt</kbd> or <kbd>Ctrl</kbd> are mostly unused in keyboard layouts, because these key combinations are reserved for hotkeys (keyboard shortcuts).

 In the US International Scientific keyboard layout, the key mappings in the normal shift states are identical to that in the common English (United States) QWERTY keyboard layout.
-Thus, without `AltGr`, it is just a normal layout; this feature is intended to make the transition to this layout extremely easy.
+Thus, without <kbd>AltGr</kbd>, it is just a normal layout; this feature is intended to make the transition to this layout extremely easy.
 All extra functionalities are carefully designed into the AltGr shift states, along with usage of dead keys.
 </details>

 ## Overview of Key Mappings